 What acts of retaliation are prohibited by the Consumer Product Safety Whistleblower Law?

-To prevail in a CPSC whistleblower action, the whistleblower must establish that protected whistleblowing was a contributing factor in the unfavorable personnel action.
+To prevail in a CPSIA whistleblower action, the whistleblower must establish that protected whistleblowing was a contributing factor in the unfavorable personnel action.
 The whistleblower need not prove that protected conduct was the sole factor in the employer’s decision to take the adverse employment action.

 What Remedies or Damages are Available to Consumer Product Safety Whistleblowers?

 “Make whole” relief includes (1) reinstatement, (2) back pay, (3) uncapped compensatory damages, and (4) attorney fees and litigation costs, including expert witness fees.

 How to File a CPSIA Whistleblower Retaliation Action?

 The statute of limitations for filing a consumer product safety whistleblower claim is 180 days from the date on which the employee is first informed of the adverse employment action (which can be earlier than the effective date of the adverse action).

 After the complaint is filed, the Occupational Safety and Health Administration (OSHA) investigates the complaint and may order preliminary relief, including reinstatement of the whistleblower to his previous position.
 Either the whistleblower or the employer can appeal OSHA’s determination by requesting to have the full case heard by a Dept. of Labor administrative judge.

 If the Department of Labor has not issued a final decision with 210 days of the filing of the complaint, the whistleblower can remove the case to federal court.

 If you have suffered retaliation for disclosing consumer product safety hazards, click here or call us at 202-262-8959 to schedule a preliminary consultation.